ICVGIP-synthetic-image-detection-author/Counter-forensic-attack-detection/README.md

 ## Overview

 This work aims to find ways to detect counterforensic image manipulations in Synthetic (Diffusion model-based) images.
-This repo provides some of the code to test our model.
+This repository provides some of the code to test our model.

 ## Directory Structure
 Please ensure the repository follows the following structure